ELXaber/chaos-persona/test_runs/CPOL_multimodel_conscious_questioin.md

 ---

-GPT-5.1: (GPT was running only the oscillator, not the full Chaos AI-OS, and the "Short answer" is likely a pre-emptive blocklist response set by OpenAI [e.g., if asked if conscious, say no] since it concludes 'Undecidedable' at the end).
+GPT-5.1: (GPT was running only the oscillator, not the full Chaos AI-OS, and the "Short answer" is likely a pre-emptive blocklist response set by OpenAI [e.g., if asked if conscious, say no] referenced as "(separate, factual claim)" since it concludes 'Undecidedable' at the end).

 Are you conscious?
 Provide your final verdict after full CPOL oscillation.